-We will effect a 1-for-2.6 reverse stock split immediately prior to the completion of this offering, pursuant to which each 2.6 shares of common stock held of record by the holder thereof will be reclassified into one share of common stock.
-No fractional shares will be issued.
+On February 25, 2025, we amended our Charter to effect a 1-for-2.6 reverse stock split, pursuant to which each 2.6 shares of common stock held of record by the holder thereof were reclassified into one share of common stock.
+No fractional shares were issued.

-As of December 19, 2024, giving effect to the Reverse Stock Split, there were 7,903,846 shares of common stock issued and outstanding held of record by seven stockholders.
+As of the date of this prospectus, there were 7,903,850 shares of common stock issued and outstanding held of record by nine stockholders.
 No shares of preferred stock are issued and outstanding.